-Many residents consider adult medicine and critical care to be one of the best experiences.
-This is because JPS helps our residents obtain the confidence to diagnose and care for a diverse population with a variety of diseases rarely seen outside a public hospital.
-Residents also care for continuity patients alongside family medicine faculty on the family medicine inpatient teams.
+Many residents consider adult medicine and critical care to be some of the best experiences.
+Our residents obtain the confidence to diagnose and care for a diverse population with a variety of diseases rarely seen outside a public hospital.
+Residents also care for continuity patients alongside family medicine faculty on inpatient teams.

 All JPS Family Medicine residents receive training in behavioral medicine aimed at producing well-rounded, do-it-all family doctors.
 Interns spend time with behavioral medicine faculty in a variety of contexts including health psychology clinic, street medicine outreach, addiction treatment centers, and women’s mental health.
 Curriculum also includes cases and workshops focused on psychiatric diagnosis/management, communication skills, and health and behavior change as well as inpatient medical consult and liaison psychiatry experiences.

-This track is designed to be a 3 or 4 year program where residents will gain knowledge and competency in the principles of community and public health and also will have the opportunity to obtain a degree or certificate in a chosen area of their choosing: Public Health, Lifestyle Medicine, Obesity Medicine, or HIV Primary Care.
-Through the 4 year track, a learner can obtain a Master’s of Public Health.
-Residents will receive education in chronic disease management, social determinants of health, population health, obesity management, and care of vulnerable populations—including homeless outreach, addiction medicine and Suboxone management, and HIV primary care.
+This track is designed to be a three- or four-year program where residents will gain knowledge and competency in the principles of community and public health and will have the opportunity to obtain a degree or certificate in a chosen area of their choosing: Public Health, Lifestyle Medicine, Obesity Medicine, or HIV Primary Care.
+Through the four-year track, a learner can obtain a Master’s of Public Health.
+Residents will receive education in chronic disease management, social determinants of health, population health, obesity management, and care of vulnerable populations — including homeless outreach, addiction medicine and Suboxone management, and HIV primary care.
 Residents will also have the opportunity to work on a community project that will positively impact the community and improve patient care.